-We are committed to encouraging participation and to providing professional, volunteer and work experience opportunities for young people and emerging artists, particularly those most disadvantaged.
+We are committed to encouraging participation and to providing professional, volunteer and work experience opportunities for young people and emerging artists.
 Reclaim Photography Festival continues to develop partnerships with community and student groups, show artwork from regional and international photographers and exhibit them across our public spaces and in our galleries, both here in the UK and internationally.
-Reclaim Photography Festival and West Midlands is not affiliated or associated with any clubs, organisations or societies.
+Reclaim Photography Festival West Midlands is not affiliated or associated with any charities, clubs, member groups, organisations or societies.

 Reclaim Photography Festival is directed by Maxine Watts, organised by Reclaim Photography West Midlands, and supported by multiple partners from the UK and international origins.